Auto Repair Shop Accounting: 10 Tips to Stop Hidden Profit Leaks

 Set the Report period to Last month.

-Scroll to Calculations and check the % of Income box.
+Under Calculations, check % of Income

 Click Run report.